nuls-io/nuls-v2-design-docs/design-en/g.Block Design v1.3.md

 * Interface specification

-1. According to the latest cache highly query DB to get the latest the block head HASH
+1. Query the DB according to the chain ID and the latest block height of the cache to get the latest block header HASH.
-2. According to the HASH query DB get block header byte array
+2. According to the HASH query DB to get the block header byte array
-3. Deserialization for block header object
+3. Deserialize to block header object

 * Sample request